necog-UAM/OMEGA-NaturalFrequencies/README.md

 The main function is BATCH_OMEGA

-The main folder as well as subfolders should be added to the Matlab pat
+The main folder as well as subfolders should be added to the Matlab path